- Call us today on:

 The retina is a thin lining at the back of the eye.
 Retinal detachment occurs when this lining pulls away from the blood vessels that supply it with oxygen and nutrients.

 Nature gives us signs and symptoms which will often warn of the risk of a detachment occurring.
 These include the following:-

-- The sudden appearance of dark spots floating in the field of vision
+- Sudden appearance of dark spots floating in the field of vision

 - Sudden short flashes of light in one eye